REPRESENTATIVE OFFICE IN NIGERIA

 Finally, it is also worthy of note to state that the representative can only be incorporated just the way an ordinary new or subsidiary company is incorporated, which implies that a representative office must be registered with the CAC.

 By Corporate & Commercial Law Team at Resolution Law Firm.
-Resolution Law Firm frequently assists and offer legal advisory in setting up a representative office in Nigeria.
+Resolution Law Firm frequently assists and offers legal advisory in setting up a representative office in Nigeria.